wessenstam/ts2019/info/clusteraccess.rst

 .. note::

-  Connect to a Split Tunnel (ST) gateway to ensure only network traffic targeting the Hosted POC environment is sent over the VPN.
+  Using the **Gateway** dropdown, select a Split Tunnel (ST) gateway to ensure only network traffic targeting the Hosted POC environment is sent over the VPN.
+Otherwise **Best Available** will default to a full VPN tunnel.

 Partners
 ........